EMOVE Touring Review: Overview

 EMOVE Touring: Review Conclusions

-Aside from having good performance, the Touring also offers a best-in-class maximum rider weight of 330 lbs.
-You can expect the scooter to be slower and have less range at this weight, but it will manage.
-If you need a more powerful scooter that can handle the higher weight, check out the EMOVE Cruiser.
-For even more power, see the Zero 10X.
+Aside from having solid performance, the Touring also offers best-in-class hill climbing and best-in-class zero to 15 mph speed.
+If you need a more powerful scooter with a higher rider weight, check out the EMOVE Cruiser.
+For even more power, see the Apollo Pro.

 EMOVE Touring Technical Specifications From Manufacturer

 Note: This may differ from our tested specifications.

 |Folded dimensions||43 by 7 by 10 in|

 |Tire type||8.0 in Pneumatic + Solid|